Malathi74/VR-project-1/README.md

 #### Description:

 I have created a room where i have been during lockdown of covid19.
 I have added items TV,computer,speakers,bicycle,sofa, decorated items, clock, fan, light etc. which were in my room.

+#### Differences due to covid:

+1. Many baskets with fruits are kept in room because I couldn't go out everytime when I need food items that's the reason for more amount of fruits.

+2. You can observe sanitizer and mask on table which is beside door so every time when i come from outside,I use sanitizer.

+3. We can see masks on bike, whenever I go out by bike,I won't forget mask as it is already placed.

 This is room overview.